 Mary is highly sought after as a keynote speaker on diversity and inclusion, in particular transgender issues, and cultivating and promoting a positive culture is one of the keys to her success.
 Mary has a large social media presence, which is used to promote issues of social justice in a positive and affirming way.
-She is also a director in a boutique PR agency.
+Mary is an Advisory Board Member for the Circability Trust.

 +64 21 451 639

 With a strong background in public management and public policy, Guillermo has worked as a senior public officer, columnist, lecturer and academic researcher in Latin America, Europe and New Zealand.
 He is a published author on integration and inclusion.
 His academic work revolves around the value of migrants’ processes of integration to their receiving societies.
 He is also a HR specialist with more than 20 years of experience in talent management, organisational development and change.

 Brought up in a family of strong women and being a member of the LGBTI community, Guillermo truly cherishes diversity and he is convinced that diverse workplaces have the potential to foster understandings of the self and others, unleash organisational potential and make this a better world.